Skip to main content

-A comprehensive guide to decode the Architecture
+A comprehensive guide to decode each component of the Architecture

-4 min read
+6 min read

 This article focuses on an in-depth architectural overview of Spring Security.
 I can confidently say that this is one of the best breakdowns you have ever encountered on Spring Security, but there are some prerequisites that you should have before moving forward.
 They are: